-Please note that you should only attend the drop-in clinic if you have been invited as part of your annual review, or if you are being monitored while on a particular medication.
+Please note that you should only attend the Practice if you have been invited as part of your annual review, or if you are being monitored while on a particular medication.

 ALL other blood tests are taken in the Treatment Room on the Ground Floor.